texttechnologylab/DUUI-Gateway/README.md

   journal   = {SoftwareX},
   year      = {2026},
   issn      = {2352-7110},
-  author    = {Borkowski, Cedric and Abrami, Giuseppe and Terefe, Dawit and Baumartz, Daniel
-               and Mehler, Alexander},
+  author    = {Borkowski, Cedric and Abrami, Giuseppe and Terefe, Dawit and Baumartz, Daniel and Mehler, Alexander}, abstract  = {Distributed processing of unstructured text data is a challenge
-  keywords  = {duui, neglab},
-  abstract  = {Distributed processing of unstructured text data is a challenge
                in the rapidly changing and evolving natural language processing (NLP) landscape.
 This landscape is characterized by heterogeneous